saichandumadasu/KubernatesMyWay/ClusterCoreComponents/ControlPlane/KubeScheduler/Notes.md

 ## Components
 - **Predicates**: Boolean functions used for filtering nodes.
     - `PodFitsResources`: Checks if a node has enough CPU and memory.
     - `PodFitsHost`: Checks if a pod has a specific hostname requirement.
     - `PodFitsHostPorts`: Checks if a node has free ports for a pod’s host port mappings.
     - `PodSelectorMatches`: Checks if a pod’s node selector matches a node’s labels.
     - `NoDiskConflict`: Checks if a pod’s volume mounts conflict with any other pod’s volume mounts on the same node.
 - **Priorities**: Numeric functions used for scoring nodes.
     - `LeastRequestedPriority`: Favors nodes with lower resource utilization.
     - `BalancedResourceAllocation`: Favors nodes with balanced resource utilization across CPU and memory.
     - `NodeAffinityPriority`: Favors nodes that match a pod’s node affinity preferences.
     - `InterPodAffinityPriority`: Favors nodes that match a pod’s inter-pod affinity and anti-affinity preferences.
+- **Extenders**: External processes that run alongside the scheduler to provide additional filtering and scoring logic.

 ## Customization